2020: The year of “Going Home”

 Finally, Korea (even Seoul) doesn’t have to be expensive.
 You can get a pretty good apartment for US$1,000 a month, and food for about the same.
 It’s not “cheap”, but you can live decently (including with great internet access) for a short term without breaking the bank.

-However, despite some sporadic attempts, my Farsi is one of my weaker languages.
+However, despite some sporadic attempts, my Persian is one of my weaker languages.
 I can’t have a broad-ranging conversation on a wide variety of topics, something I like to do in every language I speak.
 Even in Swahili, my most recent language, my conversations with my tutor Phillip quickly went pretty deep, into the meaning of life and happiness!

 The problem is, we can’t go to Iran.
 The reasons for this are many

-• We are “journalists”.
+- We are “journalists”.
 You’re reading this.
 It contains opinions on Iran.
 That’s enough.

-• I was previously detained in Iran.
+- I was previously detained in Iran.
 I’m in their system, and I can’t fly undercover.

-• Jo is American.
+- Jo is American.
 Americans can currently only travel to Iran with a 24/7 guide, which means in registered hotels and on tours.
 It’s doable, but what we’re envisaging (a three-month stay to study at a university) just isn’t possible.

 If we did want to go to a school in Dushanbe, we’d pick the American Councils “Eurasian Regional Language Program”, which costs US$13,600 for a semester, or $5,800 for the summer program.
-In this program, they teach you Tehrani Farsi, which is awesome, although not so useful for communicating with the Tajiks out on the street.
+In this program, they teach you Tehrani Persian, which is awesome, although not so useful for communicating with the Tajiks out on the street.

 We’ve also considered Afghanistan.
 But in 2019 the security situation even in Kabul seems to be getting worse and worse per our contact on the ground… So that’s out of the question for now.

 So what will we so?
-Likely a combination of two things: a) learn Farsi from the best resource on the world… My parents!
+Likely a combination of two things: a) learn Persian from the best resource on the world… My parents!
 That, coupled with italki (tutors from Iran, from as little as $5 an hour for well-rated ones) and a few solid textbooks, should get us pretty far.

 Finally, c), Jo might make a guided visit with an escort.
 If she can, she may as well!